CCMnet: A Software Package for Network Generation with Congruence Class Models: Illustrative Application: School Friendship Networks

-For our illustrations, we consider four school friendship networks (Mesa, Desert, Dixon, and Magnolia) that have been simulated to match the characteristics of schools in the Adolescent Health study and included in the \pkg{statnet} suite of packages \citep{Handcock_2018_statnet, HunterHandcock2008}.
-These networks vary in size and density, thereby providing a diverse set of topological features for testing.
-Table~\ref{tab:highschool_summary} summarizes the node and edge counts for each network.
+For our illustration, data are collected by sampling individuals (nodes) from a single school friendship network.
+Common single-network sampling designs include egocentric sampling \citep{marsden1990network} and respondent-driven sampling \citep{heckathorn1997respondent}, both of which have been widely applied to investigate social and sexual partnerships \citep{laumann1999racial, krivitsky2017inference}.
+For this workflow, we consider the Dixon High School network, which is one of four school friendship networks (Mesa, Desert, Dixon, and Magnolia) simulated to match the structural characteristics of schools in the National Longitudinal Study of Adolescent Health and included in the \pkg{statnet} suite of packages \citep{Handcock_2018_statnet, HunterHandcock2008}.